 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of independence with activities of daily living usually correlates with higher quality rehabilitation.
+This is the percentage of short-term care residents that saw functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Minneapolis, MN